Descartes-class cruiser: Armament and armor

-Pascal armed with a main battery of four 164.7 mm Modèle 1893 45-caliber guns, while Descartes received a mix of three M1887 and one M1891 pattern guns of the same caliber.
+Pascal was armed with a main battery of four 164.7 mm Modèle 1893 45-caliber guns, while Descartes received a mix of three M1887 and one M1891 pattern guns of the same caliber.
 They were placed in individual sponsons clustered amidships, two guns per broadside.
 The arrangement kept the significant weight of the guns from the ends of the ship but still allowed two guns to fire ahead or astern.
 They were supplied with a variety of shells, including solid, 45 kg cast iron projectiles, and explosive armor-piercing (AP) and semi-armor-piercing (SAP) shells that weighed 54.2 kg and 52.6 kg, respectively.
 The guns fired with a muzzle velocity of 770 to 800 m/s.

 The main battery was supported by a secondary battery of ten 100 mm Modèle 1891 45-cal. guns, which were carried in a variety of mounts.
 Two guns fitted with gun shields were placed side-by-side on the upper deck, four more were in the upper deck forward in casemates.
 Another pair of guns were in sponsons further aft, and the remaining pair were in pivot mounts on the upper deck aft.
 The sides of the ships were recessed to allow the primary and secondary guns to fire directly ahead or astern, so that six 100 mm guns could be brought to bear ahead and four aft over limited arcs.
 The guns fired 14 kg cast iron and 16 kg AP shells with a muzzle velocity of 710 to 740 m/s.

 For close-range defense against torpedo boats, they carried eight 47 mm M1885 3-pounder Hotchkiss guns and four 37 mm M1885 1-pounder guns.
 These were all in single pivot mounts, distributed along the length of the ships.
 They were also armed with two 356 mm torpedo tubes in her hull above the waterline.

 Armor protection consisted of an extra-mild steel curved armor deck that sloped down at the sides to provide a measure of protection against incoming fire.
 The flat portion was 25 mm thick on the flat portion, layered on top of 10 mm of deck plating.
 On the sloped sides, the deck increased to 40 mm on the upper portion and tapering to 20 mm on the lower edge, also on 10 mm of plating.
 Descartes was fitted with a 10 mm splinter deck below the main deck and above the propulsion machinery spaces to protect them from shell fragments that penetrated the main deck, but Pascal was not similarly protected.
 Above the deck, a cellular layer of watertight compartments was intended to contain flooding below the waterline.
 The compartments would also be used to store coal, which provided additional protection to the ships' machinery spaces.
 The gun shields for the deck-mounted 100 mm guns were 54 mm thick.
 The ships had 80 mm plating on the sides of the conning tower, though Descartes received an additional 10 mm layer of steel plating for her tower.